HaleemaSadia/Portfolio/README.md

 It's a client based project and I was the core developer of this project.
 It is an app for Media channel providing live streaming and recorded shows.

 - #### _What I've Learnt_
-  - Live video streaming and video controls.
+  - Live video streaming and video controls using node-media-client.
   - Audio and video controls according to design needs.
   - Animations using Animated library from React Native.
   - MapView using react-native-maps for showing location markers of nearby events.